The Scorecard Problem.

 For the Nonprofit / Mission Organization

-A nonprofit should count outcomes, not outputs — and it should be honest about the difference.
+A nonprofit should count outcomes, not outputs.
+Know the difference.
 We trained 1,200 leaders this year is an output.
 Of the leaders we trained five years ago, this is the proportion still in faithful service in the field, and this is the measurable change in the communities they serve is an outcome.
 Outputs are easy.
-Outcomes are slow, expensive, and frequently humbling.
+Outcomes are slow, expensive, and can be pretty humbling.
 A nonprofit that refuses to count outcomes is, often without knowing it, a fundraising operation with a program attached.

 For the Business

-A business should count what the founder swore the business would never become.
-If the founder built the company on craftsmanship, the scorecard should track quality — not just margin.
-If the founder built it on customer trust, the scorecard should track retention and net promoter — not just acquisition.
-If the founder built it on a culture of excellence, the scorecard should track the rate at which excellent people stay, not the rate at which any people are added.
+A business should count what the founder swore the company would never become.
+If the founder built it on craftsmanship, the scorecard had better measure quality and not just margin.
+If she built it on customer trust, then retention and net promoter belong on the scorecard alongside whatever acquisition number the sales team is chasing this quarter.
+If the founding bet was a culture of excellence, then the metric that matters most is the rate at which excellent people choose to stay — not the rate at which warm bodies get added.
 The most useful business scorecard is the one whose first metric would have made the founder proud.
+Now here’s the thing — of course a business or nonprofit can reinvent itself; I’m not suggesting that changing the mission and vision aren’t possible.
+The point is that it should be intentional and not the inadvertent result of a bad scorecard.

-The meta-point, across all three: the most important thing every scorecard must measure is the integrity between what the organization counts and what the organization says it is for.
+The meta-point, across all three: the most important thing every scorecard must measure is the integrity between what the organization counts and why the organization says it exists.
 That gap, more than any other single number, predicts whether the organization will still be the organization it was built to be ten years from now.

 The most important question a leader asks each January

 Most leaders, in the first week of January (or whenever you do your planning), sit with their team and ask the version of the question they have been trained to ask: What is our number for this year?
-It is a reasonable question.
-It is also the wrong first question.
+Reasonable question.
+Wrong first question.

 The right first question is older, harder, and considerably more revealing.
 It is this: Is our scorecard forming us into the kind of organization we said we wanted to build?

 If the answer is yes, set the number with confidence.
-If the answer is no, set the number anyway — because budgets must be made and someone has to lead — but understand that you have just announced a target that will continue to form your team into something other than what you said you were trying to build.
-That is, to use the language of the previous essay, a year of further drift, by design.
+If the answer is no, set the number anyway, because budgets must be made and someone has to lead.
+But understand what you’ve just done.
+You announced a target that will continue to form your team into something other than what you said you were trying to build.
+That is drift, by design.
+It will compound across the year.

-The leaders I respect most are the ones who hold that question with the seriousness that it truly deserves.
-They redesign the scorecard and think deeply about the “why” before they set the target.
-Unfortunately, in my experience, this is rarer than it really should be.
-It is also the single discipline that most consistently separates organizations that survive their second decade from those that don’t.
+The leaders I respect most are the ones who hold that question with the seriousness it deserves.
+They redesign the scorecard and think hard about the “why” before they set the target.
+In my experience, this is rarer than it should be.
+And it’s the single discipline that most consistently separates organizations that survive their second decade from those that don’t.

 Show me, O Lord, my life’s end and the number of my days; let me know how fleeting is my life.
 Psalm 39:4

 Even the psalmist asks to be measured by the right thing.
-The leader who has not asked God what to count is a leader who has, by default, accepted the marketplace’s answer.
+The leader who has not asked God what to count has, by default, accepted the marketplace’s answer.

 Five questions to audit your scorecard before the next planning cycle.